k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 ![image](/articles/99_Broadway/images/99_04_01_add_actor.PNG)

-Broadway's built-in  Actors are split into the following categories, where each category includes several Actor types.
+Broadway's built-in  Actors are split into categories, where each category includes several Actor types.

 Note that when clicking [Export Actor](<!--add link-->) in the [Actor's context menu](/articles/99_Broadway/18_broadway_flow_window.md#actors-context-menu), a new category (tag) is created if the value that populates the **Tags** field does not exist in the Actor's existing categories.